Friday, March 21, 2025

 After sharing this on New Year’s Day, in response I’ve had some more great chats with some people I’m close to about more of their experience in my faith community.
 I didn’t realize just how strong and how prolific the harmful ideology of exclusivity (or “we’re right and everyone else is therefore wrong”) was.
 While most people I’ve talked to didn’t/don’t feel this way, certainly entirely too many did.
 It has really been a heartbreaking reality to face, so I’ve been trying to understand what they felt/feel a little better and how it could have gotten to such an extreme place.

 Perhaps at the root of the issue are some very dangerous terms used too commonly in a wrong context by some people in our community.
 People sometimes refer to other people in our group as “the saints” and the group, since we don’t have an official charter or name, as the “truth” or the “way.”
-That’s a misuse of terms and, as such, a lot of misunderstanding has resulted.
+Those are all misuses of terms and, as such, a lot of misunderstanding has resulted.

 “Saints” in a biblical sense are simply people who are following Jesus and have the spirit of Christ.
 I don’t believe it’s up to humans to qualify who is and who isn’t a saint.
 That’s judging, and judgment is reserved for God alone.